akshi27/AutoGen-Conversational-Multi-Agent-Market-Intelligence-Engine/README.md

 ## 🛠 How the Agents Work

 1. `UserProxyAgent`
-Acts as the interface for you.
+-Acts as the interface for you.

-You can ask something like "Generate a competitive market analysis of Atomberg smart fans."
+-You can ask something like "Generate a competitive market analysis of Atomberg smart fans."

 2. `PlanningAgent`
-Breaks the request into scraping sub-tasks:
+-Breaks the request into scraping sub-tasks:

 Google + YouTube